 The Rotator Cuff

-Though commonly thought of as a single muscle, the rotator cuff is actually a group of four muscles of along with their supporting tendons which stabilize the shoulder during movement.
+Though commonly thought of as a single muscle, the rotator cuff is actually a group of four muscles along with their supporting tendons which stabilize the shoulder during movement.
 The four muscles that comprise the rotator cuff are the subscapularis, supraspinatus, teres minor, and the infraspinatus.
 They function together to hold the head of the humerus within the glenoid cavity, by attaching to the head of the humerus and adhering to the glenohumeral capsule.

-This is necessary because otherwise the humeral head would move up words when pulled by the deltoid muscle as the arm starts to raise.
+This is necessary because otherwise, the humeral head would move up words when pulled by the deltoid muscle as the arm starts to rise.
 However, the head/glenoid end of the humerus is kept within the glenoid cavity thanks to the rotator cuff.
 The external rotation of the arm is handled primarily by the teres minor muscle, as well as the infraspinatus muscle and portions of the deltoid muscle.

 The four muscles have tendons which link together to form the rotator cuff tendon.
 The rotator cuff tendon, the coracohumeral ligament, the glenohumeral ligament, and the articular capsule are joined together in a sheet of muscle.

 Damage to the rotator cuff leads to difficulty moving the arm and pain.
 Rotator cuff injuries frequently manifest due to repetitive stress injuries, repeated overhead motions or repeated pulling motions.
 Athletes that frequently move their arms above their heads are more likely than the average person to experience a rotator cuff tear.
 Rotator cuff tears can be treated by physical therapy, rest, ice, and potentially surgery if these previous methods of treatment have proved unsuccessful.